tommasorigon/StartUpResearch/README.md

 under the supervision of [Alan Gelfand](http://www2.stat.duke.edu/~alan/), James B. Duke Professor of Statistical Science at Duke University and Professor of Environmental Science and Policy in the Nicholas School.

-## Descriptive analysis
+# Outline of the project

 Before the meeting we started to collect general impression about the data, which are summarized [in a pdf document](https://github.com/tommasorigon/StartUpResearch/blob/master/Descriptive_Analysis.pdf).
+We planned to fit progressively many different models, which are explained [in this document (not available yet!)]().

 ## Single subject, single hemisphere